Gold: $3023.99 Silver: $33.03 Platinum: $973.95 90% Junk $1 FV: $23.62 Gold/Silver Ratio: 91.55

 90% Silver Coins

-Utilizing junk silver as a store of wealth is one of the most practical investments one can make.
-It is affordable, easy to stack, and stored in normal bankrolls or canvas bags.
+Each $1 face value contains roughly .715 troy ounces or 22.23 grams of pure silver.
+Utilizing 90% silver coins as a store of wealth is one of the most practical investments one can make.
+It is affordable and can be stored in normal bankrolls or bags.

 Making bulk purchases of circulated silver coins is the most effective way to pay the cheapest price and get a low premium.
-Junk silver is widely recognized and very simple to authenticate without any special tools or chemicals.
+Junk silver is widely recognized and simple to authenticate without special tools or chemicals.

 40% Silver Coins

-From 1965-1969, Kennedy half-dollar coins were minted with 40% silver before switching entirely to base metals in 1971.
+From 1965 to 1970, Kennedy half-dollar coins were minted with 40% silver before switching to base metals in 1971.

 The Kennedy Half Dollars, Eisenhower Silver Dollars, and unique Bicentennial coins are notable examples from this era.